-Terrorists were preparing attack in Operation Peace Spring region, says Turkish National Defense Ministry
+3 terrorists targeted in Operation Peace Spring area, 1 in Operation Olive Branch zone, says National Defense Ministry

-At least four YPG/PKK terrorists were "neutralized" by Turkish security forces in northern Syria, Turkey’s National Defense Ministry said on Sunday.
+Turkish security forces “neutralized” four YPG/PKK terrorists in northern Syria, the National Defense Ministry said on Tuesday.

 Turkish authorities use the term “neutralize” to imply the terrorists in question surrendered or were killed or captured.

-In its more than 35-year terror campaign against Turkey, the PKK -- listed as a terrorist organization by Turkey, the US, and EU -- has been responsible for the deaths of at least 40,000 people, including women, children, and infants.
+In its more than 35-year terror campaign against Turkey, the PKK – listed as a terrorist organization by Turkey, the US, and EU – has been responsible for the deaths of over 40,000 people, including women, children and infants.
 The YPG is the PKK’s Syrian offshoot.